Why Foods are Not “Good” or “Bad”

 Why You Should Give Yourself Unconditional Permission to Eat Anything at Anytime

 This is a MAJOR aspect of making peace with food and your body.
-When you allow yourself the option to have any food at any time, this creates a profound sense of freedom and trust.
+When you allow yourself the option to have any food at any time, this creates a profound sense of freedom and trust between your mind and body.
 You no longer have to feel out of control around food or have anxiety about what to eat or not eat.
+When you know whatever food you want will always be available, it loses power over you.
 You just eat what your body tells you to and what feels good in your body.
 The FOOD POLICE ARE NOT GOING TO ARREST YOU.

 Listen to Your Body